The Academy of Sciences Malaysia was established by an Act of Parliament (ASM Act 1994). The Academy strives

 The ASM Council appoints Senior Fellows from among Fellows of the Academy.
 Senior Fellows are individuals who have made outstanding individual contribution and provided leadership both nationally and internationally as well as to the Academy of Sciences Malaysia.

-Their appointment is based on the recommendation of a special panel comprising members and non-members of the Academy who are appointed by the Minister of Science, Technology and Innovation.
+Their appointment is based on the recommendation of a special panel comprising members and non-members of the Academy who are appointed by the Minister of Energy, Science, Technology, Environment, and Climate Change.
 A Senior Fellow appointed is entitled to be addressed as an ‘Academician’.
-To date, ASM has 26 Senior Fellows.
+To date, ASM has 28 Senior Fellows.

 ASM’s logo is made out of three main components which are the three green lines merging into a solid line, the orbital form of the lines and the three red dots .